Language skills : French (written and spoken) at high school level.

 -- Establish the main connections between these theories.

 - Show evidence of abstract thinking and of a critical spirit.
-He will have expanded his skills to:

 -- Argue within the context of the axiomatic method.

 - Communicate in a scientific manner.
-He will have expanded his skills to:

 - Assume a professional role in the teaching at high school, exploiting his personal pedagogical and mathematical skills.